ZilchEngine/ZilchDocs/zilch_documentation/automaticbinding.markdown

  #  External Binding

-If you don’t want your classes to have knowledge about Zilch (for example you do not wish to include Zilch.hpp in your core class headers), you can use our External Binding macros.
+If you don't want your classes to have knowledge about Zilch (for example you do not wish to include Zilch.hpp in your core class headers), you can use our External Binding macros.
 The external binding has one major limitation which is that you cannot call `ZilchGetDerivedType` on a C++ base class, because the function will not exist.
 It is possible to mix internal and external binding together, which is especially common when binding types that you cannot change the definition of.

 External binding works the same as internal binding, except the following differences: